-Irish-born, Flourence McAuliffe, left Jeir in c.
-1865 (aged 25) to take over from James Hatch as the Ginninderra blacksmith.
+A third son, Irish-born Flourence McAuliffe, left Jeir in c.
+1865 (aged twenty-five) to take over from James Hatch as the Ginninderra blacksmith.

 In Ginninderra by 1870, the McAuliffes owned three small blocks contiguous with the blacksmith’s shop and supplemented their income with farming on the side.

 Flourence McAuliffe was a popular man and invested heavily in a local community that, in turn, appreciated his efforts.
 Nevertheless, his term as the Ginninderra smith was dogged by bad luck.
 In 1867, fire destroyed his residence.
 It was only through the desperate efforts of the McAuliffes and his friend, Bobby Deumonga, that the smithy and his means of livelihood was saved.
 After the conflagration the small Ginninderra community came together to help the McAuliffes by donating goods and helping them rebuild.
 Flourence bounced back to the extent that he was able to donate land to the new school and, in a way, helped repay his debt to those who had stood by him in his time of need.

 McAuliffe was no an ordinary smith.
 He made items of prize-winning quality such as the plough that won John Southwell a prize and much acclaim at the Queanbeyan Show.
 Shumack’s Autobiography mentions that McAuliffe employed a very skilled off-sider, named John Wilson.
 This man dislocated both wrists in an accident soon after and never again worked as a smith, but he had shown Flourence some innovative methods from Glasgow.

 McAuliffe was also a champion for the free selectors and was elected chair of a public meeting, which led to the formation of the Ginninderra Protection Union.